Kalmat/PyMonCtl/README.md

 |   isAttached   |    X    |   X   |   X   |

-(1) Working only in versions older than Catalina
+(1) Working only in versions older than Catalina (thanks to University of Utah - Marriott Library - Apple Infrastructure)

 (2) If monitor has no VCP MCCS support, these methods won't likely work.

 (3) It doesn't exactly return / change contrast, but gamma values.

+(4) Different behaviour according to OS:
-(4) Windows: Working with VCP MCCS support only.
+- Windows: Working with VCP MCCS support only.
-    Linux: It will suspend ALL monitors.
+- Linux: It will suspend ALL monitors.
 To address just one monitor, try using turnOff() / turnOn() / detach() / attach() methods.
-    macOS: It will suspend ALL monitors.
+- macOS: It will suspend ALL monitors.
 Use turnOn() to wake them up again

 #### WARNING: Most of these properties may return ''None'' in case the value can not be obtained